 The decision to stand against abuse cost me a lot.
 Some say that divorce is the easy way out.
 To divorce instead of staying shows lack of faith.
 But divorce is not easy no matter the circumstances.
 And I lost because of it.
-I lost friends, people I thought I’d known who knew how my ex had been towards me and our sons walked away.
+I lost friends, people I thought I’d known who knew how my ex had been towards me and our sons, walked away.
 I was sadly surprised when some from the church we had attended put the burden of keeping a marriage fractured from abuse together on my shoulders while supporting my ex.
-I endured hearing the lies about myself spreading through my small town and literally having people turn the other way when they saw me.
+I endured hearing the lies about myself spreading like wild fire through my small town and literally having people turn the other way when they saw me.
 And the worse part was losing the close relationship I’d had for years with my oldest son as he was pulled deeper and deeper into his father’s manipulation turning him against me.

 My heart has been broken many times over; I have cried countless rivers of tears; and I have swallowed my pride while facing those who think little of me because I chose freedom from an abusive marriage.
 But despite the heartache and loss, so much more has been gained.

 And the biggest gain of all has been the freedom to breathe in hope once again!